Application ProcessInitial Application

 Once the application is submitted and reviewed, eligible applicants will then receive the supplemental questionnaire.
 This questionnaire can be accessed in the JobAps system, where applicants complete the initial application.
 The supplemental questionnaire will ask questions related to driving history, past drug usage, past employment history, and criminal history.
 Follow the instructions carefully in this section and remember that when applying for sworn police position in North Carolina, offenses that have been expunged MUST still be disclosed.

 Applicant who advance past the supplemental application will be invited to complete written and fitness testing.
 The written test is the Nelson Denny Reading Assessment.
 All applicants must score at least a 10th grade reading level on both sections of the exam: Vocabulary and Reading Comprehension.
-Applicants who fail the written exam are allowed one retest opportunity at a later date.
+Applicants who fail the written exam are allowed three retest opportunities at a later date.
+For tips on taking the test, refer to this

 After successful completion of testing, applicants will receive the CMPD Background Packet.
 This packet includes the North Carolina Personal History Statement (F3), a Release of Information Form, Fitness Expectations in the Academy, and a list of documents that applicants must gather and submit.
 The list of documents can be found in the FAQ section.
 It is recommended that applicants begin collecting documents prior to testing so there is no delay in submitting the background packet.
 Applicants will have 30 days from testing to submit their background packet.